Here is everything you need to know about the Dodgers, who are searching for their first World Series title since 1988.

 Ethier's resiliency has paid big dividends in each of the past two seasons for the Dodgers.
 Ethier broke his leg in Spring Training last year but came back to hit a home run in the 2016 NLCS against the Cubs.
 Ethier missed the majority of this season with a herniated disk in his back, but again returned to homer against the Cubs in this year's NLCS.
 Now in his 12th year with the Dodgers, Ethier is the longest-serving member of the club.

-Kyle Farmer, C
+James Farmer, C

 HS: Marist High School (Atlanta)